mrusamamuzaffar/record_audio_with_mic_and_spectogram_of_audio/README.md

-# record_audio_with_mice_and_spectogram_of_audio - Flutter
+# record_audio_with_mic_and_spectogram_of_audio - Flutter

-Three in one. capture audio with mobile mice and then play, play songs from internal download directly, displaying spectogram (frequency) of an audio in Flutter.
+Three in one. capture audio with mobile mic and then play, play songs from internal download directly, displaying spectogram (frequency) of an audio in Flutter.

 ✔️ Sound NullSafety